The Improv Program

 If you want to be a TV writer, you'll need a TV literary agent... and for that, you'll need a Sitcom Spec Script—which is a script, written on speculation of an existing TV comedy.
-In eight weeks, the student will be taken through the entire process: picking a show in which to spec, creating six separate pitches, developing the best single pitch, outlining the hybrid pitch, writing both a first and second draft and staging a reading in order to receive feedback from a live audience with an eye toward the best final draft possible.
+In eight weeks, the student will be taken through the entire process: picking a show in which to spec, creating six separate pitches, developing the best single pitch, outlining the hybrid pitch, and writing both a first and second draft with an eye toward the best final draft possible.

 TV Pilot Presentation